-The funded status of health care as of December 31, 2019, the most recent actuarial valuation, was 104.2%.
+The funded status of health care as of December 31, 2020, the most recent actuarial valuation, was 110.4%.
 The funding progress of health care is measured in terms of solvency years, or the number of years funds are projected to be available to pay health care expenses under the current plan design before health care would be reduced to a pay-as-you-go basis.
-The fund is expected to become insolvent after 23 years as of the December 31, 2019 valuation.
+The fund is expected to become insolvent after approximately 25 years as of the December 31, 2020 valuation.

 The Board approved changes to the OPERS health care plans in 2012.
 The ultimate goal of the health care changes was to match the funding of the health care trust and disbursements from the health care trust.
 Additionally, the Board established a health care stabilization fund to hold investment earning income in excess of the funding assumption.
-The balance of the stabilization fund will supplement income to the health care core (operating) fund when employer contributions or investment income of 4% was not available during the year or disbursements from the trust exceed 4% during the year.
+The balance of the stabilization fund will supplement income to the health care core (operating) fund when employer contributions or investment income of 4% was not available during the year or disbursements from the trust exceed a percentage during the year.
 The stabilization fund is an accounting function only and not listed separately in the financial statements.
 This stabilization fund is included in the health care results provided throughout this report.
 Health care valuations are prepared using total health care fund assets.

 On January 15, 2020, the Board approved several changes to the health care plan offered to Medicare and Pre-Medicare retirees in efforts to decrease costs and increase the solvency of the health care plan.
-These changes are effective January 1, 2022 and include changes to base allowances and eligibility for Medicare retirees, as well as replacing OPERS-sponsored medical plans for Pre-Medicare retirees with monthly allowances, similar to the program for Medicare retirees.
-These changes are not reflected in the current year financial statements; however, they are reflected in the total actuarial accrued liability in the most recent actuarial valuation as of December 31, 2019.
+These changes are effective January 1, 2022 and include changes to base allowances and eligibility for Medicare retirees, as well as replacing the OPERS-sponsored selfinsured medical plans for non-Medicare retirees with monthly allowances, similar to the program for Medicare retirees.
+These changes are not reflected in the current year financial statements however, they are reflected beginning in the December 31, 2020, measurement date health care valuation.
+These changes significantly decreased the total OPEB liability for the measurement date December 31, 2020.

 (6) A statement of the net assets available for the provision of the benefits as of the last day of the fiscal year: